-1. You Will Miss Family Events/Holidays
+1. You Will Miss Family Events and Holidays

-Being a flight attendant means that your schedule will be very crazy and all over the place.
+Being a flight attendant means that your schedule will be crazy and all over the place.
 You will work mornings, nights, weeks, weekends, holidays, and everything in between.
 One of the first questions you get asked on an application is, "are you willing and able to work all hours, including weekends and holidays?"
 This should be something you really really think of when considering this as a career.

 The first holiday I missed as a flight attendant was Easter.
 Now, Easter was never a big holiday that I celebrated besides getting together with family to eat a good meal.
-I never thought anything of it, until I was across the country all by myself on Easter ordering myself a pizza.
-I've also missed birthdays and graduation parties, and so on.
+I never thought anything of it until I was across the country all by myself on Easter ordering myself a pizza.
+I've also missed birthdays, graduation parties, and so on.
 Luckily, I have an amazing support group of friends and family that help make me feel okay when I miss those important things.

-2. Being A Flight Attendant Is A Lifestyle
+2. Being a Flight Attendant Is a Lifestyle

 Being a flight attendant can be tough.
-It is the complete opposite of a Monday through Friday, 9AM - 5PM job.
+It is the complete opposite of a Monday through Friday, 9 to 5 job.
 Not that it is a bad thing, but it is not for all people.
-It really is hard always having to be on the go and not have the same schedule every week, let alone everyday.
+It really is hard always having to be on the go and not have the same schedule every week, let alone every day.

-3. You Will Get Lonely And Feel Homeless At Some Point
+3. You Will Get Lonely and Feel Homeless at Some Point

 One thing that I really learned while being a flight attendant is that you have to really be able to have a good attitude all the time, no matter what is going on in your life.
-The passengers getting on and off the planes all have their own connections to make, fathers they're mad at, and co-worker that they can't stand.
+The passengers getting on and off the planes all have their own connections to make, fathers they're mad at, and co-workers that they can't stand.
 We never know what is going on in anyone's day, and the same goes for people not knowing what's going on in our day.

-5. It Will Be Very Tough To Eat Healthy
+5. It Will Be Very Tough to Eat Healthy

 This is probably the hardest thing about being a flight attendant.
 Eating.
-I love food and I love to eat it all the time.
+I love food, and I love to eat it all the time.
 I have never been considered a "good" eater, but it definitely got worse when I moved out to D.C.!
 It is hard to always be in the airport with all fast food or a really expensive salad that won't even make a dent in your hunger.

 With That Being Said...

 Those are just a few things from my experience that I have learned while working as a flight attendant.
-The good thing is that along with all of those things, in my eyes there are so much more good things to come with it than bad.
+The good thing is that along with all of those things, in my eyes, there are so much more good things to come with it than bad.
 This is a great thing to make a career out of if it is for you!

-Every person is different and everyone needs certain things in their life to help with their happiness so just keep in mind the pros and cons of ANY job you may take one day!
+Every person is different, and everyone needs certain things in their life to help with their happiness, so just keep in mind the pros and cons of ANY job you may take one day!

 © 2017 Jorgie Irby